 CEO & Co-Founder, iovation

 Greg is the visionary leader behind the use of reputation systems to prevent fraud and abuse of online services.
 He has over 20 years of experience in building real-time business systems.
 A serial entrepreneur, Greg has a strong passion for developing leading fraud fighting solutions that make the Internet a safer place to do business.
 He drives iovation's overall business and product strategy.

-Scott began his career in information security as a charter member of the Air Force Information Warfare Center, pioneering tools and techniques for automated vulnerability assessment and incident response.
+Scott began his career in information security as a charter member of the Air Force Information Warfare Center.
 He is an innovative technologist and executive with more than 20 years of hands-on leadership experience.
 His career spans fraud mitigation, computer and network security, critical infrastructure protection, and information warfare.
 He is also co-inventor on six U.S. patents.